acmsigsoft/EmpiricalStandards/docs/Longitudinal.md

 - [ ] either builds new theory or tests existing theory
 - [ ] investigates causality using the longitudinal nature of the data to establish precedence and statistically controlling for third-variable explanations
 - [ ] discusses potential confounding factors (for inferential analyses) that cannot be statistically controlled
+- [ ] reports the years in which each wave of the data collection occurred
 - [ ] discusses data (in)consistency across waves (e.g. test-retest reliability)
+- [ ] specifies independent variables and dependent variables at each wave of data collection.
 - [ ] examines differences in distributions between waves (and uses an appropriate data analysis strategy)
 - [ ] describes the cost of gathering data and any incentives used
+- [ ] provides information on where any portions of the data have been previously published and the degree of overlap with the current report
 - [ ] addresses survivorship bias<sup>[8](#myfootnote8)</sup>

 </checklist>